qubenix/qubes-whonix-bitcoin/1_electrumx.md

 **Notes:**
 - Be sure to replace `<rpc-user>` and `<rpc-pass>` with the information noted earlier.
-- For a verbose desciption of these settings, look to the file: [`~/electrumx/docs/environment.rst`](https://electrumx.readthedocs.io/en/latest/environment.html).
+- For a verbose desciption of these settings, look to the file: [`~/electrumx-1.15.0/docs/environment.rst`](https://electrumx-spesmilo.readthedocs.io/en/latest/environment.html).

 ```
 ## Required
-COIN = BitcoinSegwit
+COIN = Bitcoin
 DB_DIRECTORY = /home/electrumx/.electrumx/electrumx-db
 DAEMON_URL = http://<rpc-user>:<rpc-pass>@127.0.0.1:8332/
 USERNAME = electrumx